GajananBhise/WorkUrWay/README.md

 # WorkUrWay

-**WorkUrWay** is a Flask-based web application designed to help users discover and manage information about cafes, including amenities like Wi-Fi, power sockets, and more.
+**WorkUrWay** is a Flask-based web application designed to help users discover and manage information about cafes, including amenities like Wi-Fi, power sockets, and after signup and login users can explore the menu at the cafes, add to cart and order online.

 ## Features